-An hour drive to Kakani with great views of the Himalayas then follow narrow road to TTrishuland uphill drive to Kalikasthan and further Dhunche an attractive village with large stone houses providing excellent views of Gheng Langtang Lirung and Ganesh Himal.
+An hour drive to Kakani with great views of the Himalayas then follow narrow road to tirsuli and up hill drive to kaliksthan and further Dhunche an attractive village with large stone houses providing excellent views of Gheng Langtang Lirung, and Ganesh Himal.

 Fist walking along the road until Thulo Bharkhu than steep up to ridge through the pinewoods entering the Langtang Valley.
-The trail then along the ridge descends a short steep slope into Shyabru.
+The trail then along the ridge de descends a short steep slope into Syabru.

 The trail first descends through a dense forest to the bridge then climb up to the Lama Hotel in the tiny village of Chongong.

-The trail climbs steadily to Ghore Tabela with specctacular views of Langtang Lirung (7246m) through the forest.
-Continue to ascend steadily up to Langtang village an interesting Tibetan-style village.
+The trail climbs steadily to Ghora Tabela with glimpses of Langtang Lirung (7246m) through the forest imdiatly a spectacular view of Langtang Lirung appears.
+Continue ascend steadily up to Langtang village an interesting Tibetan-style village.

-Since you'll be acclimatized and will be descending, we trek down all the way to Ghore Tabela through the same trail in a day's walk from Kyanjin Gompa.
+Since you'll be acclimatized and will be descending, we trek down all the way to Ghoretabal through the same trail in a day's walk from Kyanjin Gompa.

-The trail goes along the ridge ascending a short steep slope into Shyabru then descend through.
-Thulo Bharkhu village and further to Dhunche along the road way.
+The trail goes along the ridge ascending a short steep slope into Syabru then descend through.
+Thulo Bharkhu village and further to Dhunche along the road way

-Drive to Kalikasthan and further down to Tirshuli then to Kakani with views of Gheng, Langtang Lirung, and Ganesh Himal.
-From Kakani, it is about 3 hrs drive to get to the Kathmandu.
+Drive to kaliksthan and further down to Tirshuli then to kakani with views of Gheng, Langtang Lirung, and Ganesh Himal.
+From kakani it is about 3 hrs drive to get to the Kathmandu.

 If you have time and are interested for other adventure like white water rating, wild life safari or any other activities can extend your holiday or transfer to airport and fly back to sweet home.